 This award is the highest honor for a chapter, recognizing those that are exemplary in the categories of industry engagement, operations and planning, community involvement, professional development, and innovation.
-The award will be presented during the Student Awards Luncheon at the SPE Annual Technical Conference and Exhibition in Dubai, UAE on September 26-28, 2016.
+The award will be presented to SPE Penn State during the Student Awards Luncheon at the Annual Technical Conference and Exhibition (ATCE) in San Antonio, TX on October 9-11, 2017.

-SPE Penn State has prospered through new initiatives such as Positive Energy community service, mentoring programs, engaging technical conferences, paper contests, and much more.
+SPE Penn State has prospered through new initiatives such as Positive Energy community service, mentoring programs, ambassadorship programs, engaging technical conferences, innovative webinars, and much more.
 Again, we thank our members for their ongoing involvement, and we hope you will decide to join this new era of SPE Penn State.